Loading...

 Portion Control

-Reduce the portion size of the rice or bread typically served with koobideh kebab to lower the intake of carbohydrates that can cause a spike.
+Reduce the portion size of the koobideh kebab to manage the quantity of carbohydrates and protein intake.

-If you are having rice, opt for brown rice or quinoa instead of white rice, as they are digested more slowly.
+If serving with rice, opt for a small portion of brown rice or quinoa as they are digested more slowly compared to white rice.

 healthspan-mbl